BrianTobin99/UnrealEngineJetGame/README.md

 # UnrealEngineJetGame
-A model of a jet with some animations
+This project is my finished example of the jet that was shown in this Youtube Tutorial https://www.youtube.com/watch?v=SkJNG52H_IE